9 Best Tours and Day Trips in Seville

 Ronda| ©Chris Unger

-You've probably heard on more than one occasion about the charm of the villages of Andalusia, but locating them on your own is not always easy.
-When you make your online booking for the White Villages tour, you will be informed of the meeting point in the centre of Seville and the departure time of the tour.
+You have probably heard on more than one occasion about the charm of the villages of Andalusia, but locating them on your own is not always easy.
+When you make your online booking for the excursion to the White Villages you will be informed of the meeting point in the centre of Seville and the time at which the tour will depart.

-You can choose between Spanish, English, French or Italian.
-The price of £68 includes both return transport from Seville and the services of a professional guide.
-The first of the villages is just an hour and a half from Seville, although the mountain roads and curves could delay the journey.
+The price of £66 includes both return transport from Seville and the services of a professional guide.
+The first of the villages is just an hour and a half from Seville, although the mountain roads and curves may delay the journey.
 At each destination you will have free time to relax and explore at your leisure.

 Itinerary